outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Take 4 ZooKeeper servers for example, a quorum is 3 (> 4/2) which allows 1 server failure and writes should be synced among 3 servers.
 If there are only 3 servers, the quorum is 2 (> 3/2) which is able to allow 1 server failure as well.
 So the additional 4th server does not bring in any improvement in terms of stability.
 However, it benefits load balancing.
 But what if the number is increased to 5?
 This requires 3 (> 5/2) servers to form a quorum, the same as a 4-server ZooKeeper.
 However, the system allows 2 server failure and is more fault-tolerant.
 Usually, either 3 or 5, not 4 - choose an **odd** number, namely 1, 3, 5, etc.

 ZooKeeper elects the leader from at least of a quorum of the servers.
 Therefore, proper choice of the number of servers is essential for deployment.
 If there is only 1 server, it forms the *standalone mode*, otherwise, it is *replicated mode*.

+A basic rule:

+1. At least a quorum of ZooKeeper servers are online (active);
+2. At least a quorum of active ZooKeeper servers are synched on a 'write' operation.

 Read more about quorum at [why-zookeeper-on-odd-number-nodes?](http://www.corejavaguru.com/blog/bigdata/why-zookeeper-on-odd-number-nodes.php)